-Students are expected to be in class and in their clubs on time.
+We want students to be in class on time as punctuality is important for student learning and respects others.
 Students who arrive late to school must sign in at the office for an electronic late slip.
 Students who wish to leave early must sign out at the office and have permission from a parent or guardian via a signed note or message to the office.
-A consistent pattern of lateness will result in a student's parent/guardian/homestay being contacted via phone, email, or Edsby to determine a way to change or curb the behaviour.
-Chronic lateness to a class or classes can result in detentions, suspensions, and/or the loss of a course credit.
+A consistent pattern of lateness will result in a student's parent/guardian/homestay being contacted via phone, email, or Edsby.

 Students do not skip classes or clubs at TDChristian.
 If a student is reported missing during their regularly scheduled class or club, his or her home will be called.
-The usual penalty for skipping is serving double time.
+A common consequence for skipping is serving double time.